pallets-eco/flask-security/docs/configuration.rst

     If ``True``, then the user corresponding to the confirmation token will be automatically signed in.
     If ``False`` (the default) then the user will be requires to authenticate using the usual mechanism(s).
     Note that the confirmation token is not valid after being used once.
+This is not recommended by OWASP however an application that is by invite only (no self-registration) might find this useful.

     Default: ``False``.

-    .. deprecated:: 5.3.0
 .. py:data:: SECURITY_LOGIN_WITHOUT_CONFIRMATION

     Specifies if a user may login before confirming their email when